 We tailor each course depending on the wind, tide and your preferences, so some nights we’ll drop anchor, and others we’ll tie onto a buoy.
 We will also go for an evening sail to try out sailing in the dark, which is great fun!

-First Class Sailing runs practical courses from Southampton in Hampshire.
+First Class Sailing runs the practical courses Competent Crew courses from Southampton in Hampshire.

-If you choose to take the course from Southampton you will leave from Shamrock Quay and mainly sail around the Solent.
+If you choose to take our Competent Crew course in Southampton you will leave from Shamrock Quay and mainly sail around the Solent.
 Take a look at this handy map of the Solent, where you’ll see some of the places we sail to, including; Portsmouth, Cowes, Yarmouth, Beaulieu, Lymington, Hamble and many more fantastic places.

-The Solent is a great place to learn to sail.
+Taking the Competent Crew Course in the Solent is a great way to learn to sail.
 We’ll use the various harbours, bays, creeks, rivers, marinas and anchorages to help you practice a wide range of required skills.
 Because of the large volume of other boats and busy shipping activity, the Solent is always great fun, and will prepare you well for sailing in other places or countries.

-Whilst the Isle of Wight provides some protection from the worst of the Channel weather, making the sea within the Solent relatively flat compared with conditions in the open sea, the tides in the Solentprovide students with an excellent challenge to their seamanship and navigational skills.
+Whilst the Isle of Wight provides some protection from the worst of the Channel weather, making the sea within the Solent relatively flat compared with conditions in the open sea, the tides in the Solent provides students with an excellent challenge to their seamanship and navigational skills.

 Whilst we do have showers on board the yacht, most nights you can use the hot showers and facilities in a marina.